Arnaud I de La Porte

-Arnaud I de Laporte (born near Bayonne, France, c.
-1706, died Versailles, 1770).
+Arnaud I de Laporte (c.
+1706, Bayonne, France – 1770, Versailles) was a French administrator in New France (parts of present-day Canada and the US).

 Early life and career

 According to Laffilard, archivist of the Marine, as the French Navy was known, Arnaud de La Porte was born around 1706, near Bayonne, (no doubt in the family home at Lembeye, a village a few miles from Pau in the province of Béarn in the foothills of the Pyrenées).
 Laffilard says that "...recognizing that his son had spirit and drive, his father Jean sent him to Paris, entrusting him to Pierre de Casamajor, a physician from his province, to teach him the ins and outs of government officialdom so as to be able to acquire a favourable position within it.

 The doctor placed him with a Solicitor to the Councils where he quickly learned the ropes.
 In 1731 he then introduced him to his friend Pierre de Forcade, at that time First Commissioner of the Colonial Office, who took an immediate liking to him and hired him as a clerk in his office.
 French colonial affairs fell within the purview of the Ministry of the Marine at that time, since the navy was the only conduit of supplies.
 Little by little, La Porte made himself known to the Minister, Jean-Frédéric Phélypeaux, comte de Maurepas, and to Joseph Pellerin, a former Commissioner of the Marine and now Minister of State, who enjoyed Maurepas' entire confidence.
 With Pellerin's protection and influence, over the next five years he rose within the office, and was promoted in 1736 to First Scrivener and then to Commissioner of the Marine year later."

 This was about as high as someone not born into a great noble house could hope rise, and doing so within such a short span of time and at thirty, (even with a powerful patron), is a testament to his talent and drive.
-Patron and protégé became family on January 23, 1737 when in Versailles, at the age of twenty-one, Arnaud married Pellerin's daughter Marie-Anne.
+Patron and protégé became family on January 23, 1737, when in Versailles, at the age of twenty-one, Arnaud married Pellerin's daughter Marie-Anne.